Home → Water → Monitoring and Reporting → Rivers and Streams → Modeling and Data Reports

 Androscoggin River Modeling Report and Alternative Analysis

-June, 2002.
+June 2002.
 This study focuses on Gulf Island Pond, which is a large impoundment that extends for 14 miles from Lewiston to Turner.
 A four-mile segment upstream of Gulf Island dam is on Maine's 303d non-attainment list.
 The Clean Water Act requires that a TMDL (Total Maximum Daily Load) be completed for this water segment.
 A water quality model was developed by DEP using data collected both historically and in the summer of 2000.
-Report; data; figures -- file 1, file 2, file 3.
+Report (PDF); data (PDF); figures -- file 1 (PDF), file 2 (PDF), file 3 (PDF).

 Lower Androscoggin River Modeling Report and Field Study Data

 A water quality model to predict effect of discharges and river flows on attainment of Maine 's Water Quality Standards was developed for the lower Androscoggin River by the Maine Department of Environmental Protection.
 Two separate field surveys were completed in the summer of 2010 in order to calibrate and verify the water quality model.
-The final model report and field data collected are presented in the following: Final Report; Sample Stations; July Field Data; July Lab Data; August Field Data; August Lab Data
+The final model report and field data collected are presented in the following: Final Report (PDF); Sample Stations (PDF); July Field Data (PDF); July Lab Data (PDF); August Field Data (PDF); August Lab Data (PDF)

 Final Report Errata – Page 2, Summary of Results, Item 5.
 Replace; “Worumbo Dam” with ”Brunswick-Topsham Dam”.
 Change has been made to Final Report download above.

-September, 2004.
-A water quality model has been developed to update a prior effort.
-A model calibration data set was collected in 1987.
-A water quality model was setup on the USEPA supported model, QUAL2EU, but an additional verification data set to complete the model was never collected.
-The two low flow data sets collected in the summer of 2001 were used to calibrate and verify the water quality model.
-The model is then typically used to predict worst case (low flow, high water temperature) water chemistry of such parameters as dissolved oxygen, algae, or nutrients.
+September 2004.
+A water quality model has been developed using an EPA supported water quality model, QUAL2E.
+Two low flow data sets collected in the summer of 2001 and used to calibrate and verify the model.
+The model is used to predict worst case (low flow, high water temperature) water chemistry of such parameters as dissolved oxygen, algae, or nutrients.
 Regulatory measures on both point and non-point source pollutant inputs may be necessary if the model predictions for dissolved oxygen are lower than statutory requirements.
-Files: Report; Figures/Tables (file 1, file 2, file 3, file 4, file 5, file 6); response to comments.
+Files: 2004 Model Report (PDF); 2002 Data Report (PDF)

 Kennebec River Modeling Report (Final)

-April, 2000.PDF file (note: there were problems converting this file.
+April 2000.Kennebec River Modeling Report (PDF) (note: there were problems converting this file.
 The page numbers don't line up properly with the table of contents, and there are a small number of blank pages).
-MSWORD file (complete)
+Kennebec River Modeling Report (MSWORD file) (complete)

 Penobscot River

 A mathematical computer model to predict water quality of the Penobscot River as affected by point and non-point sources was developed in June 2000 based on data collected in 1997.
 Additional data collected in 2001 and combined with the 1997 data formed the basis for a draft revision of the model in 2003.
 Since then, there have been some significant reductions in discharges to the river, prompting collection of additional data in 2007.
-The DEP is currently reviewing all available data and developing a new model that will be used by the DEP as the basis for MEPDES/WDL effluent limits necessary to ensure attainment of Water Quality Standards for the Penobscot River.
+A phosphorus Waste Load Allocation was implemented in 2011.
+An ambient monitoring program was also implemented in 20ll to assess the effectiveness of the waste load reductions.

 Sabattus River Data Report -- August 2002 survey

-April, 2003.
+April 2003.
 This report presents the results of a study focused on the segment between Sabattus Pond and Lisbon Center, a distance of approximately 9 miles.
-Report.
-File is large and takes awhile to load.
+Report (PDF), the file is large and takes awhile to load.

 Sabattus River Data Report -- August 2000 survey.